bravetto/bridge/docs/MASTER_SYSTEM_KNOWLEDGE.md

 **Mission Statement**: Supporting JAHmere Webb's freedom through championship-level technology architecture and systematic excellence in service of justice reform and community advocacy.

-**System Motto**: "Pragmatic excellence trumps technical perfection in service of the July 28th mission."
+**System Motto**: "Pragmatic excellence trumps technical perfection in service of the August 25th, 2025 mission."